awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

-Tools and software to host a personal [Wiki](https://en.wikipedia.org/wiki/Wiki).
+A [wiki](https://en.wikipedia.org/wiki/Wiki) is a publication collaboratively edited and managed by its own audience directly using a web browser.

 _Related: [Static Site Generators](#static-site-generators)_